-- tsv-select - Keep a subset of the columns (fields) in the input.
+- tsv-select - Keep a subset of columns (fields).
+Like

-- tsv-summarize - Aggregate field values, summarizing across the entire file or grouped by key.
+- tsv-summarize - Summary statistics on selected fields, against the full data set or grouped by key.

 - tsv-join - Join lines from multiple files using fields as a key.

 - tsv-uniq - Filter out duplicate lines using fields as a key.

 - tsv-append - Concatenate TSV files.
 Header-aware; supports source file tracking.

 - tsv-pretty - Print TSV data aligned for easier reading on the command-line.

 - csv2tsv - Convert CSV files to TSV.